Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Background and Related Work

-Unlike prior research that primarily focuses on general vehicular attack surfaces, our work is the first to systematically assess vehicle LTE connectivity through practical integration into a custom network.
-We bridge the gap between cellular threats and real-world vehicular impact by testing Tesla’s telematics module against fundamental LTE attacks.
+To our knowledge, \textit{our work} is the first security assessment on vehicle cellular connectivity through practical integration into a custom network, as a case study for Tesla vehicles.
+We therefore bridge the gap between cellular threats and real-world vehicular impact by testing Tesla’s telematics module against LTE threats.